Interactive mapping tool does not provide users with all possible information regarding high profile crimes

-From there, a person can see what, and when, particular crimes have occurred in an area.
+From there, a person can see when, and what, particular crimes have occurred in an area.

-However, the map does not include high-profile crimes such as domestic violence, kidnapping, and the manufacturing, production, and trafficking of illicit drugs..
+However, the map does not include high-profile crimes such as domestic violence, kidnapping, and the manufacturing, production, or trafficking of illicit drugs.

 When asked if these high-profile crimes will be on the list, Nimira Kurji, from the communication and technology section of the CPS, said privacy concerns are a constraint.